larry-lu/larry-lu.github.io/_posts/2018-10-22-Extract-ICESat-Elevation-Using-Python.md

 The [GLAH14](https://nsidc.org/data/glah14) is the GLAS/ICEsat L2 Global Land Surface Altimetry Data (HDF5).
 For altimetry data on sea ice, ocean, or ice sheets, [other data droducts](https://nsidc.org/data/glah14) are available.

 The data is in [HDF5](http://docs.h5py.org/en/latest/quick.html) format (.H5).
 An HDF5 file is a container for two kinds of objects: datasets, which are array-like collections of data, and groups, which are folder-like containers that hold datasets and other groups.
 For the GLAH14 dataset, there is a detailed [instruction](https://nsidc.org/data/docs/daac/glas_altimetry/data-dictionary-glah14.html) on data structure and description.
-The GLAH14 data has very rich information and to view the structures within the file, one easy way is to use the [HDFView](https://support.hdfgroup.org/products/java/hdfview/).
+The GLAH14 data has rich information and to view the structures within the file, one easy way is to use the [HDFView](https://support.hdfgroup.org/products/java/hdfview/).
 It's a free software that is available for most operation systems.

 ## The workflow